Mac Koshwal

-Nayal Martin "Mac" Koshwal (born October 19, 1987) is a Sudanese professional basketball player who last plays for the Yakima SunKings.
-Previously he played for the Santa Cruz Warriors of the NBA Development League.
+Nayal Martin "Mac" Koshwal (born October 19, 1987) is a Sudanese professional basketball player who last played for the Santa Cruz Warriors of the NBA Development League.
 He played college basketball for DePaul University.

 High school career

 Koshwal attended Boys to Men Academy in Chicago.
 He averaged a double-double in each of his three high school seasons – 15 points and 10 rebounds as a sophomore, 18 points and 15 rebounds as a junior and 18 points and 10 boards as a senior.

 College career

 In 58 career games over his freshman and sophomore seasons, Koshwal averaged 12.0 points and 9.1 rebounds while starting 56 times.
 He totaled 16 double-doubles and 42 career games in double-figures.
 Koshwal ranked among DePaul's all-time leaders in rebounding average (t11th – 9.1 rpg) and field goal percentage (t12th – .514).

 In April 2009, Koshwal declared for the 2009 NBA draft, but he later withdrew his name and returned to DePaul for his junior season.

 Koshwal played in 36 games during his junior season, averaging 16.1 points, 10.1 rebounds, 2.0 assists and 1.8 steals per game.
 In April 2010, he declared for the 2010 draft, forgoing his final year of college eligibility.